flynn0087/Employee_Directory_via_React/README.md

 Here is an example image of the page: ![Image of webpage](./screenshot.PNG)

 ## Usage:
 To have a list of employees with information provided.
-That can be sorted and filtered by name.
+That can be filtered by name.
+The list of employees can also be sorted by first name, last name or email.

 ## License:
 MIT